Pranay-Web0Dev/Stay-finder-airbnb/README.md

 # 🏨 Stay Finder

-Stay Finder is a full-stack Airbnb-like web application that helps users easily find, book, and review hotels.
-It allows users to search for hotels by location, view hotel details, and create bookings.
-Registered users can also create listings for their own properties.
+**Stay Finder** is a full-stack hotel booking platform inspired by Airbnb.
+Users can search hotels by location, view details, book rooms, and leave reviews.
+Property owners can also register and list their hotels.
+Built using server-side rendering with EJS and deployed on Render.

 ---

 ## 🚀 Features

-- 🔍 Search hotels by location
+- 🔍 Search hotels by city or location
-- 🏨 View hotel details, ratings, and amenities
+- 🏨 View hotel details including images and amenities
+- 📅 Book rooms instantly
-- ✍️ User reviews and ratings
+- ✍️ Add ratings and reviews
-- 🧾 Book hotels with one click
-- 👤 Sign up / Log in
+- 👤 User authentication (register/login)
-- ➕ Add your own hotel listing (for property owners)
+- 🏠 Add your own hotel listings (for property owners)
+- ☁️ Cloudinary integration for image uploads

 ---

 ## 🧑‍💻 Tech Stack

-**Frontend:**
-- React.js
-- Tailwind CSS

-**Backend:**
-- Node.js
-- Express.js
+- **Backend**: Node.js, Express.js

-**Database:**
+- **Frontend**: EJS (Embedded JavaScript Templating)
-- MongoDB (Mongoose ODM)
+- **Database**: MongoDB (Mongoose)

-**Other Tools:**
+- **Image Upload**: Cloudinary
-- React Router
+- **Deployment**: Render
-- Axios
+- **Authentication**: express-session
-- Git & GitHub

 ---